Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Additional Experiment

-\item \textbf{Complaint \& Defence Drafting.} Table \ref{tab:DOC in Complaint Drafting} and Table \ref{tab:Defence} report additional DOC results in Complaint Drafting and Defence Drafting.
-Both general and legal-specific models perform relatively well on five sub-metrics of \textbf{DOC}, indicating powerful information collection ability through the multi-turn conversation.
-However, agents driven by legal-specific or smaller models, such as LawLLM, encounter difficulty in accomplishing the assigned tasks, requiring further training.
+\item \textbf{Complaint \& Defence Drafting.} Table \ref{tab:DOC in Complaint Drafting} and Table \ref{tab:Defence} report additional \metricid{II-2} results in Complaint Drafting and Defence Drafting.
+Both general and legal-specific models perform relatively well on five sub-metrics of \metricid{II-2}, indicating powerful information collection ability through the multi-turn conversation.
+However, agents driven by smaller or legal-specific models, such as LawLLM, encounter difficulty in accomplishing the assigned tasks, requiring further training.

-\item \textbf{Civil Court.} Table \ref{tab:Civil Court} reports additional PFS results in the Civil Court.
-GPT-4o and Claude-3.7 demonstrate remarkable performance in \textbf{STA} and \textbf{ACT}, indicating strong procedural-following ability of these models, while legal-specific models, the inference model, and smaller models are unable to follow civil court procedures.
+\item \textbf{Civil Court.} Table \ref{tab:Civil Court} reports additional \metricid{III-1} results in the Civil Court.
+Claude-3.7 and Gemma3-Instruct-27B demonstrate remarkable performance in \textbf{STA} and \textbf{ACT}, indicating strong procedural-following ability of these models, while legal-specific models, the inference model, and smaller models are unable to follow civil court procedures.